An energy formula for fully nonlinear degenerate parabolic equations in one spatial dimension: Main results

-In addition, it would be desirable to extract dynamical information on the long time behaviour of solutions of \eqref{FULLYEQ}.
+In addition, it would be desirable to extract dynamic information on the long-term behavior of solutions of \eqref{FULLYEQ}.
 Indeed, under certain conditions on $f$ that also guarantee asymptotic compactness of the semiflow, there should be a \emph{global attractor} $\mathcal{A}\subset X$ as in the non-degenerate case in \cite{Hale88} or \cite[Theorem 2.2]{Lady91}.
 For particular cases of degenerate type, see \cite{CaChDl,Efendiev}.
-Thus, as a consequence of the Lyapunov function \eqref{Lyap}, bounded trajectories should converge to (sets of) equilibria, according to the LaSalle invariance principle; see \cite[Section 4.3]{Henry81} for the non-degenerate case.
-Note that the complete description of $\omega$-limit sets is a delicate issue: for the porous medium equation, the $\omega$-limit sets consist of a singleton in case of hyperbolic (and therefore isolated) equilibria, see \cite{AronsonCrandall82}; whereas equations with $p$-laplacian diffusion admit continua of equilibria, see \cite{TakeuchiYamada}.
-See also \cite{Carriloetal}.
+Thus, as a consequence of the Lyapunov function \eqref{IntroLyap}, bounded trajectories should converge to (sets of) equilibria, according to the LaSalle invariance principle; see \cite[Section 4.3]{Henry81} and \cite[Chapter 5.7]{BabinVishik92} for the non-degenerate case.
+However, the complete description of $\omega$-limit sets is a delicate issue for the degenerate case.
+See \cite{AronsonCrandall82,FeireislSimonodon99,Carriloetal01,Vazquez04,BonforteFigalli} for specific degenerate cases, which are not in a fully nonlinear setting.
+In general, see \cite{Hirsch,Matano87,SmithThieme,Polacik,Smith} for a broad overview on the theory of strongly monotone semiflows, when convergence to the set of stationary solutions can be proved.
 Finally, the connection problem for the equations \eqref{FULLYEQ}-\eqref{par} that describes which equilibria are connected by means of a heteroclinic orbit remains open, see \cite{LappicyFully} and references therein for the non-denegerate case.

 The remainder of the paper is organized as follows.
 In Section \ref{sec:pf}, we prove Theorem \ref{thm1}.
 In Section \ref{sec:ex}, we compute several significant examples of Lyapunov functions.